Abraham Lincoln Memorial Bridge: History

 The bridge was built in 1987 when I-39 was first extended south to what is now Illinois Route 251.
-The highway itself has since been extended all the way to the Bloomington–Normal.
+The highway itself has since been extended all the way to the Bloomington–Normal area.
+In 2007, the bridge was rehabilitated due to the poor performance of the existing precast deck panels and the frequent surfacing of potholes.
+On October 31, 2008 the rehabilitation project was completed 15 days ahead of the contract requirement.